sjlouder/Lastpass-PS/README.md

 # Or, get username and password directly
 $GmailAccount.Username
 $GmailAccount.Password

+# Update account information
+$GmailAccount | Set-Account -PasswordProtect

 ```
+For more examples, check Tests/Lastpass.Tests.ps1.

 STATUS AND FEATURES
 ---
-This project is in early stages and currently only supports logging in, getting the account data, and decrypting fields.
-Current focus is on developing the specs (BDD Pester tests).
+This project is in early stages and is not production ready.
+Logging in, getting the account data, and decrypting non shared fields has been implemented.
+Basic account and note updating has been implemented, but is not heavily tested.
+**Create backup copies of your data before using this project to make any modifications.**

 Currently supported:
 * Login
 	* App OTP MFA
 * Get and decrypt accounts and notes
-	* Supports password proptection
+	* Supports password protection
+* Update accounts and notes
+	* **WARNING**: Not fully tested
+	* **WARNING**: Shared items not currently supported

 Planned:
 * Accounts Support
-	* Create/update/delete
+	* Create/delete
 	* Move (folders)
+	* Sharing
 * Notes support
-	* Create/update/delete
+	* Create/delete
 	* Move
+	* Sharing
 	* Parse special types
 * Other Login methods
+	* Duo
 	* Yubikey
 	* Sesame
-	* Duo
 * Folders support
 	* Create/read/update/delete
 	* Move
 	* Un/share
 	* Manage sharing
+* Attachment support
+	* Create/read/update/delete
 * Password generation
 	* Specific length, specify dis/allowed characters
 * Import/export